Oxygen deficiency and migration mediated electric polarization in Fe,Co-substituted SrTiO$_{3-\delta}$: Introduction

-In the case of STF, nanocrystalline thin films display ferroelectricity with saturation polarization up to $6.17 \mu$C/cm$^2$ depending on the Fe concentration \cite{STF_multiferroic}, and recently room temperature multiferroicity in Fe-doped Ti-rich STO was realized\cite{STF_multiferroic2}, with field-driven $\vert\Delta P\vert$ up to $\sim{2}$ $\mu$C/cm$^2$.
-Such Fe-dependent polarization was attributed to Fe-$v_\mathrm{O}$ coupling and the simultaneous symmetry reduction due to the Fe substitution \cite{STF_multiferroic}.
-Nevertheless, the microscopic mechanisms that underlie the electric polarization and relate the vacancies and the structural/magnetic degrees of freedom remain unclear.
-For STC, although its FE properties have not been explored, preliminary work \cite{APS} suggests that STC could share some FE characteristics in common with O-deficient STO.
-STC has a relatively large band gap and room temperature magnetization as well as off-centering mechanisms induced by incorporation of Co \cite{Sluchinskaya:2019hu} or through the Co-$v_\mathrm{O}$-Ti distortion \cite{STFC_Ox_hybrid}. \\
+Oxygen deficiency has been used to enhance multiferroism in PbTiO$_{3}$ \cite{ferro1} and ferroelectric switching in Si-doped HfO$_{2}$ \cite{ferro2}.
+Ferroic parameters in YMnO$_{3}$ \cite{ferro3} and strained SrMnO$_{3}$ \cite{ferro4} could be manipulated using $\delta$ as well as the ferroelectric response in perovskite structured relaxors \cite{ferro5}.
+Multiferroism in oxygen deficient SrFeO$_{3}$ nanoparticles was also studied \cite{ferro6}, and the magnetic ordering followed the tendencies of the $v_\mathrm{O}$ modulated magnetism in STF \cite{OdefSTF} while the FE parameter was not clearly associated to the $v_\mathrm{O}$.
+STF also displays ferroelectricity in nanocrystalline thin-films form with a saturation polarization up to $6 \mu$C/cm$^2$ depending on the Fe concentration \cite{STF_multiferroic}.
+Also, a comparable field-driven polarization of up to $\sim{1}$ $\mu$C/cm$^2$ was realized in Fe-doped Ti-rich STO multiferroics at room temperature \cite{STF_multiferroic2}.
+In the case of STC, although its FE properties have not been reported, preliminary work \cite{APS} suggests that STC could share some FE characteristics with O-deficient STO.
+STC presents a relatively large band gap and room temperature magnetization \cite{STC_ovac,STC_ovac_exp} as well as off-centering features induced by incorporation of Co \cite{Sluchinskaya:2019hu} or through the Co-$v_\mathrm{O}$-Ti distortions \cite{STFC_Ox_hybrid}, which are ingredients of the STO-based ferroism discussed in this work.\\